pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/glob-pattern.md

 Each top-level directory represents a United States(US) state with `json` files in it that represent cities of that state.

+* If you set glob pattern to `/`, every time you change anything in any of the files and folders or add a new file to the repository, Pachyderm processes the whole repository from scratch.

 If you need to process all the data for each state together in one batch, you need to define `/*` as a glob pattern.
 Pachyderm defines one datum per state, which means that all the cities for a given state are processed together by a single worker, but each state can be processed independently.
+For example, if you add a new file `Sacramento.json` to the `California/` directory, Pachyderm processes the `California/` datum only.

 If you set `/*/*` for states, Pachyderm processes each city as a single datum on a separate worker.
+For example, if you add the `Sacramento.json` file, Pachyderm processes the `Sacramento.json` file only.

-If you want to process a specific directory or a subset of directories as a PFS input instead of the whole input repository, you can, for example, specify `/California/*` to process only the data in the `California/` directory.
+If you want to process a specific directory or a subset of directories as a PFS input instead of the whole input repository, you can specify `/<state>/*` directory to process only the data in the `<state>/` directory.